-The University of Sussex is delighted to offer Leverhulme Doctoral Scholarship Programme entitled ‘From Sensation and Perception to Awareness’, co-directed by Professor Jamie Ward and Professor Anil Seth.
-Scholarships are available for UK and EU students.
+The University of Sussex is delighted to offer Leverhulme Doctoral programme entitled ‘From Sensation and Perception to Awareness’, co-directed by Professor Jamie Ward and Professor Anil Seth.
+The studentships are available for UK and EU students.

 The University of Sussex is a leading research-intensive university near Brighton.
 We have both an international and local outlook, with staff and students from more than 100 countries and frequent engagement in community activities and services.